GoogleCloudPlatform/python-docs-samples/iot/api-client/mqtt_example/README.rst

     positional arguments:
       {send}
-        send                Send an inage to a device registry
+        send                Send an image to a device registry

     optional arguments:
       -h, --help            show this help message and exit